 Source: MedCruise (2020).
 Cruise Activities in MedCruise Ports: Statistics 2019.
 Teneriffe: MedCruise.

 The Mediterranean is the world’s second-largest cruise shipping market, representing over 16% of the annual cruise capacity.
 It can be broken down into distinctive multi-port regions, the Western Med, the Eastern Med, and the Adriatic.
-The Western Med represents the main market, but congestion is inciting the consideration of new itineraries in the Eastern med and the Black Sea.
-The adjacency of the Mediterranean to Europe provides the advantage of a large pool of customers with discretionary spending.
+The Western Med represents the main market, but congestion is encouraging the consideration of new itineraries in the Eastern med and the Black Sea.
+The proximity of the Mediterranean to Europe provides the advantage of a large pool of customers with discretionary spending potential.
 It is a perennial cruise market with a summer peak season (several itineraries are not serviced in the winter).

-Typical seven days itineraries are structured as small loops of 4 to 5 ports of call, each covering a specific sub-region such as the Adriatic or the Spanish coast.
-Since the distances between ports of call are relatively short, this leaves additional time for shore excursions at each port of call offers a wide array of cultural amenities.
-14 days itineraries are also being offered to cover large parts of the European side of the Mediterranean.
+Typical seven days itineraries are structured as small loops of four to five ports of call, each covering a specific sub-region such as the Adriatic or the Spanish coast.
+Since the distances between ports of call are relatively short, this leaves additional time for shore excursions at each port of call offering a wide array of cultural amenities.
+Fourteen day itineraries are also being offered to cover large parts of the European side of the Mediterranean.

-Eight ports serve more than one million cruise passenger movements per year, with the biggest of all, Barcelona, serving more than 3 million pax and two more (Civitavecchia (Rome) and Balearic islands) hosting over 2 million pax.
+Eight ports serve more than 1 million cruise passenger movements per year, with the biggest of all, Barcelona, serving more than 3 million passengers and two more (Civitavecchia (Rome) and Balearic islands) hosting over 2 million passengers.
 The cruise period is marked by substantial seasonality.